possen/ResonanceKit/README.md

 file which has the following structure which is an array so you can have multiple responses in the same file:

 * A `request` section to validate the matching of the request:
-* A `status` section to simulate the different responses
+* A `status` section to simulate the different response codes
 * A `method` section to match the type of request
 * A `response` section which is the JSON response as if it were coming back from real server